mohitsoniv/k8s/README.md

 sudo apt-mark hold kubelet kubeadm kubectl
 ```
 ### Step 5: Change the hostnames of all machines
+* Skip the step 5 if you are creating single node cluster
 #### 5.1.
 On the master node
 ```
 sudo hostnamectl set-hostname master.example.com